TeamNightclipse/Grimoire-Of-Alice/README.md

 # Grimoire-Of-Alice
-Touhou+ Mod
+Bringing the ~ze to minecraft

                                                  ***///~~Welcome to Gensokyo~~///***

-Grimoire of Alice is a mod that adds Unique Items and Enhanced Books to minecraft.
+Grimoire of Alice is a mod that adds Unique Items and Enhanced blocks to minecraft.

-Mobs and Weapons to be added in the future.